-- "-" appears for a few seconds and then goes off when the engine starts. - ► "-" flashes when the engine stop switch position is changed from (Run) to (Quin) to (Quin) to (Quin) to (Quin) to (Quin) to (Quin) position with the ignition switch on. - ▶ "-" flashes when the ignition switch is turned on with the engine stop switch 💢 (Off) position.
+- "-" appears for a few seconds and then goes off when the engine starts. - ► "-" flashes when the engine stop switch position is changed from (Run) to (Off) position with the ignition switch on. - ▶ "-" flashes when the ignition switch is turned on with the engine stop switch 🂢 (Off) position.